 Teaching a workshop of your own devising during the residency.
-This workshop must be a minimum of three hours and take place on an evening or weekend.
+This workshop must be a minimum of two hours and take place on an evening or weekend.

-Mentoring filmmakers in our community: The Filmmaker-in-Residence may be a special guest for one of our Fellowship Cohort meetings during the residency or can join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.
+Mentoring filmmakers in our community: The Filmmaker-in-Residence may be a special guest for one of our Fellowship Cohort meetings during the residency and/or can join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.